chobitsfan/imu_bmi270_ros2/README.md

     ros2 topic echo /imu/data_raw

+or (topic name may vary!)

+    ros2 topic echo /imu

+### about calibration

+Use imu-tk for calibration, catpure raw imu data straight out of the ADC (raw = unscaled, unitless data, i.e. without application of scale factor).
+So the bias will be something like xxxx instead of a small value like x.xxxx

+The code is easy to adjust if the result of your imu-tk or other calibration is in SI units.

+TODO: test or add a switch depending on whether the calibration factor were obtained from physical units or from data straight out of the ADC.

 ## python

 Not fully working but it's there.

 ## usefull links

 Ardupilot BMI270 driver (thanks Chobits): https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_InertialSensor/AP_InertialSensor_BMI270.cpp